Summary

 • Transformed indolent non-Hodgkin's lymphoma (iNHL)

-• For Dose Expansion (Part 2) only: Participants with documented diagnosis of CLL who are 3L+ including those with Bruton's tyrosine kinase (BTK) mutations or CAR-T/HCT R/R or ineligible non-GCB DLBCL who are 3L+ with histology based on criteria established by the World Health Organization (WHO).
+• For Dose Expansion (Part 2) DLBCL only: Participants have received at least two prior systemic therapies, have no available therapies known to provide clinical benefit (e.g., standard chemotherapy or HCT), have measurable disease requiring treatment, and have a documented diagnosis of CAR-T/HCT R/R or ineligible non-GCB DLBCL in their third line or later treatment with histology based on criteria established by the World Health Organization (WHO).

 • Has an Eastern Cooperative Oncology Group (ECOG) Performance Status (PS) of 0, 1, or